open-life-science/ols-theme/README.md

 If you encounter any issues or have suggestions for improvements, please feel free to reach out to us at [team@we-are-ols.org](team@we-are-ols.org).
 We value your feedback and are here to assist you.

 Thank you!

-## License

-The content of this website are licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0).

-The code behind the infrastructure is licensed under the [MIT License](LICENSE.txt).